lacounty-isab/workshops/git/readme.md

 In this case, the Git `merge` command will handle this automatically.
-It will create a *merge commit* vertex in the DAG that points back in to the two source vertices.
+It will create a *merge commit* vertex in the DAG that points back to two source vertices.
 We saw this at the end of Workshop 1.
 In this section, we're going to examine the case where the same line of the same file is changed by both branches.
 This is a *merge conflict*.